CDMOs in China and US are forecast to see fastest growth: analysis

 In his analysis, Scanlan finds that FDA policy shifts under the Trump administration have been more aggressive and less predictable, potentially impacting CDMO demand and approval timelines.
 While the 3,500 FDA staff reduction in April has raised concerns about review delays at the agency, he points out that approval rates remain near their 2024 levels as of September.

-In the latest episode of Pharma Manufacturing’s Off Script podcast, Senior Editor Andy Lundin speaks with Scanlan about the CDMO industry’s pivotal financial and strategic juncture — shaped by constrained funding, shifting demand, and renewed investor scrutiny.
+In an episode of Pharma Manufacturing’s Off Script podcast, Senior Editor Andy Lundin speaks with Scanlan about the CDMO industry’s pivotal financial and strategic juncture — shaped by constrained funding, shifting demand, and renewed investor scrutiny.

 About the Author